Benga-boy/s-kids/README.md

 * Defeating imposter syndrome early on and at every stage it came about
 * Client feedback!
 The fact that they are very happy with the final product
 * Never giving up whenever I was faced with difficult challenges.
 This was never an option and a good example is, at the restart I had to understand code left behind by my colleague and build further on it or even rewrite sometimes.
 * Doing a lot of research and making good use of external sources such as Stackoverflow, YouTube and Medium.
-This helped a lot with my confidence as I had to be very self reliant now that I dont have the help of instructors etc as was during my course.
+This helped a lot with my confidence as I had to be very self-reliant now that I don't have the help of instructors etc. as it was during my course.
 * Confidence Booster
 * Teamwork